YorkEarwaker/Climate-Model/amn/doc/mcd/Embedded-Systems.md

 * <todo: consider, copy Raspberry Pi todo: things from README.md here?>
 * <todo: consider, moving much of the RPi specific PoC things to PoC dev README.md>
 * <todo: consider, Ubuntu core - distribution for embedded systems, on RPi SCB, also for MCB? >
+* <todo: consider, Ubunit 2.10, Ubuntu for Raspberry Pi, Ubuntu desktop for the Raspberry Pi, SBC, >

 DONE
 * <done: intent to commit>